A Sense of Place

 ‘The Crater at Domaine du Météore’

-On selected summer evenings, we will take 16 guests on a vine-side wine-tasting journey, with a six-course menu to accompany them.
-Everything we serve is inspired, grown and created by the land and the meteoric history that created them – a journey from astronomy, to gastronomy.
+On selected summer evenings, we will take 16 guests on a vine-side gastronomic wine-tasting journey, with a seven-course degustation menu.
+Everything we serve is inspired, grown and created by the land and the meteoric history that created them – a journey from astronomy to gastronomy.

 Begin with aperitifs and canapés in the caveau before a gentle walk through the Domaine’s olive groves and vines as the sun descends, taking in views of the Caroux mountains and the Mediterranean Sea, with the breeze carrying scents of wild thyme, mint, cistus and fennel.

 The dinner will take place at the foot of the crater itself, on long tables laid beneath the trees.
 We may even catch sight of the meteor showers after which our wines are named.
 Each of the evening’s dishes has been created to complement our range of wines – using ingredients borne from the same land as the wines themselves.
 We will use produce grown organically here at the Domaine, foraged from the surrounding woodlands or sourced from local, organic growers, and everything will be cooked over a wood fire stoked with the prunings from our vines.

 Andrew Haimes is a fantastically talented chef; born in the UK from a farming background he has a deep understanding of the field to fork concept.
 Following his classical Cordon Bleu training, he gained enormous experience in a number of acclaimed restaurants, including working under tutelage of Gordon Ramsay in his Michelin star restaurants as well as a prolonged stint at the acclaimed Moro in London.
 It was here where he developed his focus on the use of vegetables alongside cooking on wood and charcoal.